 Cutting Corian with a Dremel

 Corian is still one of the most popular countertop materials on the market.
-For those who want something better than laminates (formica) and don’t want the high expense of granite or marble, Corian is the right product to use.
-Corian countertops are durable and can be refinished, as the finish goes all the way through the material.
-They can also be cut and shaped with common woodworking tools, making it workable for the do-it-yourselfer.
+Corian is the right product for those who want something better than laminates (Formica) and don’t want the high expense of granite or marble.
+Corian countertops are durable and can be refinished as the finish goes through the material.
+They can also be cut and shaped with standard woodworking tools, making them workable for the do-it-yourselfer.
 Stone countertops generally require the services of a specialist who has the right tools to work with.

 Corian is an acrylic plastic product.
 12mm (0.47 in.) thick sheets are most commonly used for countertops, although 6 mm (0.24 in.) and 19 mm (0.75 in.) thick sheets are also manufactured.
-For countertop edges, two thicknesses of Corian are bonded together, providing enough depth for cutting a variety of molding patterns into the edge.
+Two thicknesses of Corian are bonded together for countertop edges, providing enough depth for cutting various molding patterns into the edge.

-What makes Corian special, as opposed to other acrylic plastic, is that it is mineral filled.
-The colors and patterns in the material are ground minerals, mixed into the plastic before being extruded into sheets.
-This is how they come up with their unique patterns and ensure that they extend through the entire thickness of the material.
+What makes Corian special, as opposed to other acrylic plastic, is that it is mineral-filled.
+The colors and patterns in the material are ground minerals mixed into the plastic before being extruded into sheets.
+This is how they develop their unique patterns and ensure that they extend through the entire material thickness.

 General Cutting of Corian

-Corian countertop usually comes from the factory cut to order, in the size needed for your project.
+Corian countertops usually come from the factory cut to order in the size needed for your project.
 The material is expensive enough, at $40 to $65 per square foot, that waste is not desired.
-Allowing the factory to provide countertops to size helps reduce waste and lower costs.
+Allowing the factory to provide countertops of different sizes helps reduce waste and lower costs.

-But there are always exceptions; changes to plans or errors in measurement, which require cutting on the jobsite.
-In those cases, care must be taken with the Corian, so as to not chip, scratch or otherwise damage it.
+But there are always exceptions: changes to plans or errors in measurement that require cutting on the job site.
+In those cases, care must be taken with the Corian so as not to chip, scratch, or otherwise damage it.

 Cutting the Corian to size is normally done with a circular saw.
-Any blade which will cut wood will probably work, but the best is a triple chip carbide blade.
-Cutting from the back helps to ensure that any chips in the edge of the cut are hidden and not laid out for anyone and everyone to see.
-Taping over the cut line with masking tape and making the cut slowly can both work to help reduce the amount of chipping.
+Any blade that will cut wood will probably work, but the best is a triple-chip carbide blade.
+Cutting from the back helps ensure that any chips on the edge of the cut are hidden and not laid out for everyone to see.
+Taping over the cut line with masking tape and making the cut slowly can both help reduce the amount of chipping.

-Cutting hole in the Corian, like those needed for sinks, is pretty much like cutting them through a laminate countertop, with the exception that extra time and care needs to be taken, to avoid damaging the Corian.
-It needs to be cut slower than plywood, so as to avoid damage.
+Cutting holes in Corian, like those needed for sinks, is pretty much like cutting them through a laminate countertop, with the exception that extra time and care need to be taken to avoid damaging the Corian.
+It needs to be cut slower than plywood to avoid damage.

-DuPont is adamant that handheld jigsaws should not be used for cutting Corian.
-There’s just one problem with that; most of us don’t have a portable CNC mill to cut out that hole for us.
+DuPont is adamant that handheld jigsaws should not be used to cut Corian.
+One problem is that most of us don’t have a portable CNC mill to cut out that hole for us.
 So, the jigsaw it is, just don’t let anyone from DuPont see you doing it.
-Use a blade which cuts on the downstroke, rather than the typical jigsaw blade that cuts on the upstroke, so that any chips are on the bottom.
-Those chips can be minimized by cutting slowly, with the saw on medium speed and taping the cut line on the bottom.
+Use a blade that cuts on the downstroke rather than the typical jigsaw blade that cuts on the upstroke so any chips are on the bottom.
+Those chips can be minimized by cutting slowly, with the saw at medium speed, and taping the cut line on the bottom.

-Drilling through Corian is easier than cutting it, as standard twist drills cut through the acrylic easily.
+Drilling through Corian is more accessible than cutting it, as standard twist drills cut through the acrylic quickly.
 Hole saws can be used as well, with care.
-But bi-metal hole saw blades are best, so that they don’t dull quickly.
+But bi-metal hole saw blades are best, so they don’t dull quickly.

 corian cut